Niels-Bohr-Institute-XNS-StructBiophys/BayesFit/README.md

 # BayesFit
 Fitting program for refining analytical models with small-angle scattering data using Bayesian refinement.

-### Cite
+## Citing the program
-For description of the theory as perspectives of the program, see:
+If you use the BayesFit software in your work, please cite:

-Andreas Haahr Larsen, Lise Arleth, Steen Hansen, 2018, Analysis of small-angle scattering data using model fitting and Bayesian regularization, J. Appl.
-Cryst.
-51, 1151-1161.
+Andreas Haahr Larsen, Lise Arleth, and Steen Hansen (2018).
+Analysis of small-angle scattering data using model fitting and Bayesian regularization.
+J Appl Cryst, 51, 1151-1161.

 ## Install and run the program